ralexsander/ansible-role-jitsi-meet/README.md

 # If you're managing a firewall elsewise, set this to false, and ufw will be skipped.
 jitsi_meet_configure_firewall: true

+jitsi_meet_firewall_ports_allow:
+  - tcp:
+    - "80"   # HTTP / Lets Encrypt
+    - "443"  # HTTPS
+  - udp:
+    - "10000" # Videobridge

+**Warning**: until Version 2.0.0 of this playbook also ssh (22) was enabled.
+This is not a ssh ansible role, so we skipped this as default.

 ##############
 ### Jicofo ###
 # Default auth information, used in multiple service templates.